 - Standing burns 88 calories an hour

 - Walking burns 210 calories an hour

-So in a typical work day if you stand rather than sit for 8 hours you’re only burning an extra 64 calories which is a little less than the equivalent of 1 cup of strawberries (not very inspiring).
+So in a typical workday if you stand rather than sitting for 8 hours you’re only burning an extra 64 calories which is a little less than the equivalent of 1 cup of strawberries (not very inspiring).